The Town is responsible for delivering municipal water to connected properties.

 To obtain a copy of the Cross Connection Control Survey Form, please contact the Backflow Prevention Coordinator.

-The property owner is required to have the appropriate premise isolation backflow prevention devices installed as required, to have a qualified contractor perform backflow prevention device testing annually for each installed testable device and to submit a report to the Town's Backflow Prevention Coordinator.
+The property owner is required to have the appropriate premise isolation backflow prevention devices installed by a qualified contractor and have a qualified contractor perform backflow prevention device testing annually for each installed testable device and to submit a report to the Town's Backflow Prevention Coordinator.

 The Fee Schedule associated with the Town's Backflow Prevention and Cross Connection Control Program is available for review and/or download.